Leandros/ferrunix/ferrunix/README.md

 Features enabled by default are marked with `*`.

 - `multithread`: Enables support for accessing the registry from multiple threads.
-This adds a bound that all registered types must be `Send` and `Sync`.
+This adds a bound that all registered types must be `Send`.
 - `derive` (`*`): Enables support for the `#[derive(Inject)]` macro.
 - `tokio`: Enables support for `async` constructors.
 Bumps the MSRV up to `1.75.0` because some of the internal traits require